tristanwjohnson/Google-Sheets-Database/README.md

 >function update_(sheet, inputDict) {...}

-Function to 'Update' (delete and then create) the row with the oldRowID as its ID, called accessDatabase("UPDATE", spreadsheetID, sheetName, [inputData]).
+Function to 'Update' (delete and then create) the row with the oldRowID as its ID (e.g. accessDatabase("UPDATE", spreadsheetID, sheetName, [inputData]))

  - @param {string} sheet: the instance of the sheet we wish to delete from